aditya-chaple/dns-server-cpp/README.md

 This is a starting point for C++ solutions to the ["Build Your Own DNS server" Challenge]

-In this challenge, I'll build a DNS server that's capable of parsing and
 =======
 In this challenge, I build a DNS server that's capable of parsing and creating DNS packets, responding to DNS queries, handling various record types